rswinkle/CVector/README.md

 which will generate the results for both templates so just delete the one you don't want.

 cvector_short and cvector_f_struct are examples of the generated files.
-While I now test the macros instead of the files, it's the same code, and you can still see how I used to test them.

 Building
 ========